The Israelite Samaritans Project Has Begun

 “Benyamim is a true marvel,” said Dr. Steven Fine, Dean Pinkhos Churgin Professor of Jewish History and director of the CIS.
 “His commitment to sharing the inner life of his people is inspiring.
 I am thrilled to welcome him back to our campus.”

 Tsedaka’s lecture will be filmed for a forthcoming documentary on the Samaritans by Moshe Alafi, a widely regarded Israeli filmmaker and producer of our forthcoming documentary.
-This project is a centerpiece of the YU Israelite Samaritan Project of the CIS, produced in partnership with the and funded by the Leon Charney Legacy Fund for Israel Studies.
+This project is a centerpiece of the YU Israelite Samaritan Project of the CIS, produced in partnership with the New Fund for Cinema and Television and funded by the Leon Charney Legacy Fund for Israel Studies.

 While on campus, Alafi will offer programs about his work and career choices.